-Sexually Transmitted and Blood-borne Infection (STBBI) Prevention
+Sexually Transmitted and Blood-borne Infections (STBBIs) and Related Stigma

-In an effort to support front-line service providers in the provision of STBBI prevention services, CPHA has developed a number of resources that reflect the knowledge and skills required to enhance services and improve health outcomes for those at risk of or living with STBBIs.
+In an effort to support frontline service providers in the provision of STBBI-related services, CPHA has developed a number of resources that underscore the individual and organizational factors required to enhance services and reduce STBBI-related stigma, and ultimately improve health outcomes for those affected by or living with STBBIs.

 This resource, developed in partnership with the Canadian HIV/AIDS Legal Network, explains the important role of privacy and confidentiality in reducing stigma and discrimination related to STBBIs, and offers frontline health and social service providers several strategies they can use to deal with issues related to privacy, confidentiality, the criminalization of HIV non-disclosure and stigma reduction.

 This psychometrically validated tool, based on the Healthcare Provider HIV/AIDS Stigma Scale, offers several questions to help frontline health and social service providers reflect on their own attitudes, values and beliefs related to STBBIs.